whitewolf2000ani/AnikiBlogs/content/posts/Blogs/My Blogging Setup.md

 - Step 9: After the actions are completed go the same settings/ pages option and open the deployment link.(As the link you are using to read the blog)
 - Step 10: Here you go your Blog site is up and running for everyone to see.😍

+## Let's Summarize
+- We write our content inside Obsidian.
+- Copy this .md file into our Blogs directory using rsync/robocopy
+- We create a copy of the images used in our blog to the `static/images` folder using `images.py`
+- Now we push it to our master branch after which the `deployment.yml` deploys it to our GitHub page using the `gh-pg` branch.
+Ughh the process seems so cumbersome 🤔.

+## The Ultimate python script for one command notes-> blog
+-